-Attributes: ENWR ENWT YLIB
+Attributes: ENWR ENWT YLIB Pre-requisites: ENGL-259 D-

-ENGL-355 Adv Professional Writing
+ENGL-355 Professional Writing: Tpcs (3)

 A professional writer is no mere machine, programmed to spew out formulas for easily identifiable occasions.
 Therefore, this course emphasizes decision-making processes that inform the ethical and effective design of professional texts.
 To ground our studies, we will explore principles and advanced practices of professional communications?situations where the stakes often involve monetary, human, or other valuable resources.
 Rhetorical principles of context, audience analysis, document design, and assessment are applied with professional rigor.
 Students may have the opportunity to work in collaboration with a community organization to design workplace documentation in digital or other formats, including grants, handbooks, letters, reports, and technical documents.
 In addition, students develop a portfolio of revised documents.
 Students will advance critical skills in language use, such as grammar, structure, and tone as they work to complete substantial professional projects.